 Especially on assignment work.
 I haven’t had any of my screenplays produced yet except for some television stuff.
 And that you expect is not going to be…it’s not your vision.
 You are working for somebody else’s vision that already exists.

 But we’ll see.
 I think it’s probably going to be more heartbreaking to have things that are self-generated that I get notice that they don’t like it and I have to change things.
 But it really hasn’t happened.
 I think I’ve also grown up a lot.
 This speaks to what we’ve been talking about all along and just sort of maturing where if someone gives me a no, I don’t immediately take it personally and fly off the handle.
 Once you separate that out and you are like, “OK, maybe there is something to this no and maybe there isn’t.”
-And sometimes you find that…this last experience I just had writing this movie for HBO Films and Tribeca, Di Nero’s company, it has been a wonderful development process.
+This last experience I just had writing this movie for HBO Films and Tribeca, De Niro’s company, it has been a wonderful development process.
 They are great at HBO.
 The producer from Tribeca is great.
 He gives me intelligent notes.
 Do I agree with everything?
 No. But I’m figuring out a solution and I’m learning to compromise in a way that I compromise, everybody gets what they want, and the script is still good.
 It’s still something I want to do, too.

 You’re not as precious about that stuff anymore, from the sound of it.